 In MPB, hairs don't spend as much time in the growing stage, so they fall out much faster.
-Minoxidil works by moving hair follicles from their resting phase to their growing phase.
+Minoxidil foam works by transitioning hair follicles from their resting phase to their growing phase, actively promoting hair growth.

 It also works by making the growth phase of the hair last longer.
 This will make your hair grow faster and better.